cjakabos/portfolio-web/docs/platform/deployable-inventory.md

 The gateway is the platform policy boundary.
 Browser clients should not talk directly to internal services when a routed gateway path exists.

+## Showcase Stewardship Hooks

+- `Hero` modules in this inventory should always have a matching `Core showcase` smoke path in `showcase-smoke-paths.md`.
+- Supporting and optional modules should be reviewed quarterly using the keep/refresh/archive posture in `showcase-stewardship.md`.
+- New deployables should answer “what new capability does this demonstrate?” before they are added to the flagship story.

 ## Critical User Journeys